-Following a spill event, if soil sample results identify elevated concentrations of contaminants (i.e. exceeding the industrial standard levels outlined in the CCME Canada-Wide Standard (CWS) for Petroleum Hydrocarbons (PHC) in Soil, 2008) and/or if water samples identify elevated receiving environment water samples (i.e. exceeding licensed limits caused as a result of the spill event), an assessment of the need for groundwater wells will be conducted.
+Following a spill event, if soil sample results identify elevated concentrations of contaminants (i.e. exceeding the CCME Canada-Wide Standard (CWS) for Petroleum Hydrocarbons (PHC) in Soil, 2008) and/or if water samples identify elevated receiving environment water samples (i.e. exceeding licensed limits caused as a result of the spill event), an assessment of the need for groundwater wells will be conducted.
 The assessment, and if required, design for installation, monitoring and maintenance of vertical ground water monitoring wells will be in accordance with CCME (2003) procedures.